simmonsW/note-taker/README.md

   * [Heroku](#heroku-link)

   ## Description
-  This is a note taking application where users can add notes with a title and text, reselect and update notes, or even delete notes
+  This is a note taking application where users can add notes with a title and text, reselect and update notes, or even delete notes.
+It uses an Express.js backend and will save and retrieve note data from a JSON file.

   ## Technologies used
   * HTML